jaimerump/rules-engine/README.md

 ```

 ## Todo
-* The basic logic is implemented and tested, but I still need to implement a parser to parse JSON rules into objects that can be evaluated.
 * I need to implement validation to make sure that rules aren't created with invalid target values.
 * The path logic right now only checks a single key, but it will need to be able to recursively check multiple keys.
 That includes broadcasting across arrays and potentially invoking functions in the path.
 * The user should be able to specify getter functions for both the datum and the target.
 That would allow comparisons against dynamic values.